 Credit Risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-Primarily exposure to the credit risk at the end of current Year and previous Years is from trade receivables amounting to ₹ 5752.64 Lakhs (Previous Year ₹ 1159.65 Lakh) and unbilled revenue amounting to ₹ 779.27 Lakhs (Previous Year ₹ 756.44 Lakhs) which are typically unsecured.
-Credit risk has always is being managed by the company through continuously monitoring the outstanding dues from the customers.
-Further, company has impaired as a prudent measure, the trade receivables towards expected credit loss as per company accounting policy to the extent of ₹5.51 Lakh (PY ₹Nil).
-All receivables of the company are from Indian Railways & its controlled entities and hence credit risk is bare minimum, and Company does not foresee any impact on credit risk of the company due to outbreak of COVID-19.
+Primarily exposure to the credit risk at the end of current Year and previous Years is from trade receivables amounting to ₹ 3764.65 Lakhs (Previous Year ₹ 5752.64 Lakh) and unbilled revenue amounting to ₹ 1022.98 Lakhs (Previous Year ₹ 779.27Lakhs) which are typically unsecured.
+Credit risk is being managed by the company through continuously monitoring the outstanding dues from the customers.
+Further, the company has impaired as a prudent measure, the traded receivables towards expected credit loss as per company accounting policy to the extent of ₹ 60.85Lakh (PY ₹5.51Lakh).
+All receivables of the company are from Indian Railways & its controlled entities and hence credit risk is bare minimum.